Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:38 The oxide is because it's written in Rust.

-01:41 So that probably means it has a VC funding or something.
+01:41 So, that probably means it has VC funding or something.

-01:44 But it is backed by warp, which I've talked about before, which is also written in Rust.
+01:45 But it is backed by warp, which I've talked about before, which is also written in Rust and I believe does.

 01:51 Anyway, the idea is that there's a little graphical animation.

-01:56 So the idea is once you install it into your terminal and whatever terminal using it,
+01:56 So, the idea is once you install it into your terminal, and whatever terminal you're using, it pretty much supports that.

 02:03 Okay.

-02:25 foo, you know, some slash long slash path slash foo, right?
+02:25 You know, some slash long slash path slash foo, right?

 02:28 Like a big directory structure.